VT State Parks open this weekend

 Visitors can also download the Vermont State Parks Android or iPhone app and learn about one of the free "Learn S'more About Camping" clinics taking place throughout the state this summer with the help from Eastern Mountain Sports.

 Parks will also be holding Venture Vermont, a statewide outside scavenger hunt.
 Those interested may download a score sheet from the state park's website, take part in the outdoor activities and take photographs of themselves doing those activities.
+Once participants reach 250 points, they can send in their score sheet and photos to receive a gold VIP medallion which will give them free park day entry for the rest of the year and all of 2014.
+Park passes may also be checked out for free at local libraries.

 For the Vermont State Parks Camping Tips & Tricks, visit http://vtstateparks.com/howto.
 To learn more about Venture Vermont, visit http://vtstateparks .com/htm/venturevt.htm.